torqueforge/poodgate-2016/outline.md

 ### Preempt the skeptics

 * We'll be asking you to learn some new techniques
 * Some of you will find these techniques tedious and boring
 * Don't resist.
 Suspend disbelief.
 Commit to learning them.
-* You can ignore them come Monday if you haven't been convinced.
+* You can ignore them after we're gone if you haven't been convinced.
 * You can't choose to ignore them if you don't know them.
 * Think of this as a 3-day coding vacation.
+* Commit to doing what we ask.

 ### Console the planners